roblaing/erlang-webapp-howto/unit4/README.md

 This means the user's password never leaves their browser for bad guys to intercept <em>en route</em> to our server.
-We don't simply store this hash as the id in our database because if anyone breaks in and copies it, they could set it as as a cookie on their browser to masquerade as the user.
+We don't simply store this hash as the id in our database because if anyone breaks in and copies it, they could set it as a cookie on their browser to masquerade as the user.
 So the hash created by Javascript in the browser needs to get rehashed using functions in OTP's <a href="https://erlang.org/doc/man/crypto.html">crypto</a> library.

 The important thing is that the same combination of login and password must create the same unique gibberish for the server